wp-plugins/wordpress-wiki-plugin/readme.txt

 = You can use Wiki lite to create... =
 * A WordPress based Wiki site
 * Multiple Wiki sites on a WordPress MultiSite install - so any user of your site can have their own Wiki.

+= Wiki Pro =
+Wiki lite is a fully functional but limited version of our <a href='http://premium.wpmudev.org/project/wordpress-wiki'>full Wiki plugin</a>.
+This lite version supports creating and editing of Wikis by users who can edit posts in your blog.
+Users can edit the Wiki from the frontend as well as the Admin Dashboard.

+Our full version includes many more features:

+* **Allow anyone** to edit wikis from frontend
+* **Allow anyone from the network** to edit wikis
+* **Allow site users** to edit wikis

+<a href='http://premium.wpmudev.org/project/wordpress-wiki'>**Upgrade to the full version now &raquo;**</a>

 = How does it work... well, it's really easy. =